Looking for Business Financing?

 Construction Bridge Loan: This is a short-term loan option to bridge the gap between a construction-to-permanent loan.
 Usually, the rate of interest is higher in this type of loan.

 SBA Loan: This is a government-backed loan option via an SBA 7(a) loan.
 You can avail up to $5M capital for small businesses.
-SBA loan only guaranties to lenders that allow them to provide financial help for small businesses.
+SBA loans provide guarantees lenders, which help them offer financing for small businesses.

 Gather Documentation and Legal Essentials